acer-leon-dev/Login-Interface/README.md

 Commands are listed in "commands.md"

-HOW TO USE:
+HOW TO INSTALL AND RUN:
--Download "Login Interface.exe"
+-Install "Login Interface.exe"
 -Run "Login Interface.exe"
 -Use the commands in "commands.md"